James I of Scotland: First acts

-A ruthless and acquisitive king
+Ruthless and acquisitive

-The death of Douglas at Verneuil would also weaken his son Archibald, the fifth earl.
-On 12 October 1424, the king and Archibald met at Melrose Abbey, ostensibly to agree to the appointment of John Fogo, a monk of Melrose, to the abbacy.
-The meeting may also have been intended as an official acceptance of Douglas, but it signalled a change in the Black Douglas predominance vis-a-vis the crown and other nobles.
-Important Douglas allies died in France and some of their heirs realigned with rival nobles through blood ties, while at the same time, Douglas experienced a loosening of allegiances in the Lothians and, with the loss of his command over Edinburgh Castle, this all served to improve James's position.
-James continued to retain Black Douglas support, allowing him to begin a campaign of political alienation of Albany and his family.
-The king's bitterness, directed at Duke Murdoch, had its roots in the past—Duke Robert was responsible for his brother David's death.
-Moreover, neither Robert nor Murdoch exerted themselves in negotiating James's release and must have left the king with the suspicion that they held aspirations for the throne.
-Buchan's lands did not fall to the Albany Stewarts but were forfeited to the crown, Albany's father-in-law, Duncan, Earl of Lennox, was imprisoned, and in December, the duke's main ally, Alexander Stewart, 1st Earl of Mar, settled his differences with the king.
-An acrimonious sitting of parliament in March 1425 precipitated the arrest of Murdoch, Isabella, his wife, and his son Alexander — of Albany's other sons, Walter was already in prison and James, his youngest, also known as James the Fat, escaped into the Lennox.
+Douglas's death at Verneuil weakened the position of his son Archibald, the fifth earl.
+On 12 October 1424, the king and Archibald met at Melrose Abbey ostensibly to agree the appointment of John Fogo, a monk of Melrose, to the abbacy.
+The meeting may have been intended as an official acceptance of Douglas, but it also signalled a shift in Black Douglas domination of the crown and other nobles.
+Important Douglas allies died in France, and several of their heirs realigned with rival families through blood ties.
+Simultaneously, Douglas experienced a loosening of allegiances in the Lothians, which, with the loss of his command over Edinburgh Castle, improved James's position.
+Despite this, James retained Black Douglas support, which allowed him to begin a campaign of political alienation of Albany and his family.
+The reasons for this were perhaps not hard to find.
+James' brother David died in Duke Robert's custody and then both Robert's and Murdoch's shared indifference towards James' release from captivity.
+These factors may have led James to believe that their ultimate ambition was the throne itself.
+Buchan's lands did not fall to the Albany Stewarts but were forfeited by the crown.
+Albany's father-in-law, Duncan, Earl of Lennox, was imprisoned.
+In December, the duke's main ally Alexander Stewart, 1st Earl of Mar, settled his differences with the king.
+An acrimonious sitting of parliament in March 1425 precipitated the arrest of Murdoch, Isabella, his wife, and his son Alexander—of Albany's other sons Walter was already in prison and James, his youngest, also known as James the Fat, escaped into the Lennox.